hopeless-vov/strichka/README.md

 # strichka

-A Vue 3 starter project with TypeScript, Tailwind CSS, Pinia, Vue Router, and Playwright e2e tests.
+A Netflix-style streaming app built with Vue 3, TypeScript, and Tailwind CSS.
+Features infinite carousels, genre filtering, search, and a personal watchlist — all powered by the TVMaze API.

 ---